THE STORY OF CABEL T-B RECORDING

 Cabel T-B fans like me who have been following the epic and long "Cabel

-T-B story line" that goes all the way back to 1982!
-I purposely left
+T-B storyline" that goes back 26 years!
+I purposely left out detailed

-out detailed descriptions of this recording so to not spoil it for anyone
+descriptions of this recording so to not spoil it for anyone who wants

-who wants to listen to it.
-However, I will say that Dino really went
+to listen to it.
+However, I will say that Dino really went out of

-out of his way to try and tie up all the "loose ends" in the story line
+his way to try and tie up all the "loose ends" in the storyline and even

-recording of 1982.
-In fact, the broadcast starts with the a clip
+of 1982.
+In fact, the broadcast starts with a clip from that recording

-story line" comes full circle with this recording as Melancon asks many
+full circle with this recording as Melancon asks many questions covering

-questions covering the entire history of Cabel T-B!
-Dino purposely
+almost the entire history of Cabel T-B!
+Dino purposely made this

-made this recording with almost all skits in an attempt to make this recording
+recording with almost all skits in an attempt to make this recording go

-go back to the roots of Cabel T-B and try to answer all the unanswered
+back to the roots of Cabel T-B and try to answer all the unanswered questions

-questions throughout the years; an enormous task to say the least!
+throughout the years; an enormous task to say the least!
+In my opinion

-In my opinion Dino succeeded in this last recording that which would seem
+Dino accomplished in this recording that which would seem impossible: to

-impossible: "to actually make sense of all the madness"!
-I almost
+actually make sense of all the madness!
+I almost cried by the

-cried by the time I got to the end of CD 2, so I can't stress enough how
+time I got to the end of CD 2, so I can't stress enough how powerful this

-powerful this recording is to a "die hard Cabel T-B fan" from the '80s.
+recording is to a die hard Cabel T-B fan from the '80s.

 However, the recording ends on a high note with the last silly Cabel T-B